BuroHappoldMachineLearning/LearningMaterials/Good_code_guidelines.md

 ## 7. If coding in the ML_CAD_Assistant repository, make sure that any filepath is referenced via the _globals DATA_PATH variable.

+The code should access the data folders (see above) in a flexible way.
+For this reason, we centralised the data access functionality in the `_globals.py` file, that is located at the root `src` code directory of the repository.

 We centralise most settings in a `_globals.py` file, in particular, settings regarding data in filepaths.

+[TODO finish writing]